Best Whisky Under £50 UK (2025) | Expert Reviews & Where to Buy

 - Nose: Citrus, honey, vanilla

-- Pallet: Orange, pear, candy
+- Palate: Orange, pear, candy

 - Finish: Sweet, delicate, brief